Benzydamine: Medical

 It may be used alone or as an adjunct to other therapy giving the possibility of increased therapeutic effect with little risk of interaction.

 In some markets, the drug is supplied as an over-the-counter cream (Lonol in Mexico from Boehringer Ingelheim) used for topical treatment of musculoskeletal system disorders: sprains, strains, bursitis, tendinitis, synovitis, myalgia, periarthritis.

 Recreational

 Benzydamine has been used recreationally.
-In overdosages it acts as a deliriant and CNS stimulant.
+If taken in excess amounts, it acts as a deliriant and CNS stimulant.
 Such use, particularly among teenagers, has been reported in Brazil, Poland, Romania, and Turkey.

 Contraindications

 There are no contraindications to the use of benzydamine except for known hypersensitivity.

 Side effects

 Benzydamine is well tolerated.
 Occasionally oral tissue numbness or stinging sensations may occur, as well as itching, a skin rash, skin swelling or redness, difficulty breathing and wheezing.

 Pharmacology

 It selectively binds to inflamed tissues (Prostaglandin synthetase inhibitor) and is normally free of adverse systemic effects.

 Unlike other NSAIDs, it does not inhibit cyclooxygenase or lipooxygenase, and is not ulcerogenic.

-It has powerful reinforcing effect and has cross sensitization with drugs of abuse such as heroin and cocaine in animals.
-It is hypothesized that it has cannabinoid agonistic activity.
+It is described as having powerful reinforcing effects in animals and showing cross-sensitization with drugs of misuse such as heroin and cocaine.
+It is hypothesized that it has cannabinoid agonistic activity and this may account for its recreational and hallucinogenic effects.
+However, it has also been theorized that, based on structural similarity to lysergic acid diethylamide (LSD) and descriptions of its visual hallucinatory effects, benzydamine might be acting as a serotonin 5-HT2A receptor agonist and hence as a serotonergic psychedelic.
+More research is needed to determine the mechanism of action of the effects of benzydamine as a drug of misuse.